 Pickled umeboshi plums come from the fruit of Prunus mume.
 This is actually an Asian species of apricot.
 But it is more commonly called a plum.

 The fruits are picked at the end of June when they are green and unripe.
 This is when the plums are at the peak of their acidity.
-The plums are then pickled with salt and shiso leaves or beefsteak.
+Pickling process requires salt.
+Then add the salt and shiso leaves or beefsteak.
 Shiso is a medicinal herb that gives the pickled umeboshi plum its distinctive red color.

-The preserved plums are then aged for a year or longer, until they become small and shriveled with a reddish hue from the shiso leaves.
+The plums are then aged for a year or longer, until they become small and shriveled with a reddish hue from the shiso leaves.
 Due their high citric acid content, the picked umeboshi plums taste salty and sour.

-Benefits of Umeboshi Plums
+Benefits of the Amazing Umeboshi Plums

 This ancient food has powerful healing properties and help balance pH and strengthen the body.